 Improving and saving lives with central Ohio's most advanced heart failure treatments

-Ohio State’s Heart and Vascular Center has the most extensive heart failure treatment program in central Ohio, treating more than 2,000 heart failure patients each year.
+Ohio State’s Heart and Vascular Center has the most extensive heart failure/congestive heart failure treatment program in central Ohio, treating more than 2,000 heart failure patients each year.
 At Ohio State, your care is managed by a multidisciplinary team of heart failure specialists and nurse practitioners who work in collaboration with nurses, pharmacists, social workers, dietitians and heart surgeons to provide both routine care and advanced treatment options not found elsewhere in central Ohio.

 Our approach to treatment is to start with the simplest, least invasive steps, such as medication, lifestyle changes and sleep apnea evaluation.
 If symptoms persist, we move up to more invasive procedures only as you need it.

 For those requiring advanced treatment, we are the only program in the region performing implantation of artificial heart pumps, ventricular assist devices (VADs) and heart transplantation.

 We completed our first heart transplant in 1986.
 With more than 400 heart transplants since then, our program remains central Ohio’s only adult heart transplant program.

 In addition, Ohio State was the fourth institution in the country certified to implant the temporary CardioWest™ Total Artificial Heart, which serves as a bridge to transplant for the most critically ill patients.

 Patients at Ohio State are often the first to benefit from heart and vascular research done right here.